beercanlah/ardumashtun/README.md

-This repositories contains the eagle files needed to make the Arduino shield that is used to control a refurbished water heater, the Arduino sketch used in the mashing process and a simple python control GUI.
+This repositories contains the eagle files needed to make the Arduino shield that is used to control a refurbished water heater, the Arduino sketch used in the mashing process and a simple python library to control the mashtun.
 More information on each of the subprojects is in the folders eagle, arduino and python respectively.

+Currently we have two slightly different versions of the mashtun controller sketch, one is intended for the Arduino uno, and one for the Arduino Yun.

 Everything is licensed under the MIT license, for more information see LICENSE.txt.